IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 ```
 with *ibm-spectrum-scale-csi* being the Helm chart release name and *-n ibm-spectrum-scale-csi-driver* referring to the CSI driver namespace.

-To completely remove IBM Spectrum Scale CSI you also have to remove its primary fileset *spectrum-scale-csi-volume-store* (default name) from the remote file system
+To completely remove IBM Spectrum Scale CSI driver you also have to remove its primary fileset *spectrum-scale-csi-volume-store* (default name) from the remote file system
 (here *ess3k_fs1*) on the remote storage cluster:
 ```
 # mmlsfileset ess3k_fs1 -L